SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/04-Table-Customization.md

 [image assetsSrc="Data-Definition-And-Data-Types-q3.png" /]

-- Create the rest of the tables using the above logic
+- Create the rest of the tables using the logic from the image

 - Populate the `employees` table: